hank880907/weeding-robot/readme.md

 - the odom transform is not right in RVIZ (can observe wired behavior visually).
 Probably is the dynamic reconfiguration stuff.
 - map was not transformed correctly to odom.
 It would drift.
+- /odometry/gps topic is strange
+- robot oscillate when turning

 # Credit #